emca-it/OP5-Documentation/op5_docs/Managing_objects.md

 A management pack is essantially a group of services connected to a hostgroup with the possibility to add custom variables.
 These are then used by the Host Wizard.
  The benefit with using management packs is that the monitoring will be more homogenous.
- The picture below shows how management packs integrates into OP5 monitor.
+ The picture below shows how management packs integrates into OP5 Monitor.
  ![](attachments/16482396/21300144.png)

 ## Creating management packs